 Take practical steps

-- Stick to a routine.
-Having a routine can help you feel calmer if your mood is high,motivated if your mood is low, and more stable in general.
+Stick to a routine.
+Having a routine can help you feel calmer if your mood is high, motivated if your mood is low, and generally more stable overall.
 Your routine could include:

-- day-to-day activities, like when you eat meals and go to sleep
+- Day-to-day activities, for example planning when you eat meals and go to sleep

 Look after your physical health